Grant Fuhst

 First

 His face is darker than mine.
 He is not from Magdala.
 I can see this.
 His eyes are iridescent in the setting sunlight.
-He crouches in front of me and puts both hands on my shuddering shoulders.
+His mouth is humbled by a smooth scar.
+He crouches in front of me and puts both hands on my shoulders.
+I shudder.
 “You are not possessed, child.
 You are simply ill.
 If you believe that healing is possible, I will show you how to heal.
 Can you believe me?”
 Through the unraveling seizure, I shake my head.
 He takes my hand.
-HIs grip is a swaddling, wrapping me in an overwhelming feeling of love.
-“Good.
-We are a small group, but you are welcome to join.
-Follow me”
+HIs embrace is swaddling.
+I am born.
+He wraps me in a feeling of love.
+He pulls me to him so quietly.
+I have not known a quiet like this.
+A sound starts to rise in my ears.
+It’s a drum.
+A heartbeat.
+It is his heart, charming and healing me.
+I relent.
+I give myself to the heartbeat of this healer.

 Last

 I am the only one of the four of us to wake.
-The sun is just pushing his eye over the edge of the earth, and when I look up from the blackness of the tomb I can see light streaming in through the mouth of the cave.
+The sun is just pushing his forehead over the edge of the earth, and when I look up from the blackness of the tomb I can see light streaming in through the mouth of the cave.
 The stone is moved, and Jesus’ body is gone.
 I search the small cavity and then stumble out of the tomb into the morning.
 I can see my sisters are asleep, undisturbed by this revelation.
 I feel my head start to split and shake.
 My body is rigid and drops to the dusty path.
 From the ground, I see the shoes of the gardener approaching.
 I reach up to grab him and get his attention, but he pulls back before I can.
 “Don’t, Magdalene.
 Don’t touch me.”
 I stare dumbfounded.
 It is Jesus.
-His dark skin is clean and glowing, and the thousand cuts and slits are gone.
-He is more perfect than I have ever seen him, but his voice is the same tepid river.
+His dark skin is clean and glowing, and the thousand cuts are gone.
+He is more perfect than I have ever seen him, but his voice is the same river.
 I sit up as far as I can.
 “Your ‘demons’ are gone.”
 He smiles and makes an unusual criss-cross shape in the air.
 He stares at me.
 “Everyone is asleep, Mary.
 Wake them.
 Wake them all.”

 I squint to see his face once more, but he ascends to heaven.
 My bones feel light, and I stand up like a bird.
 I cover my eyes to see him flying, but his spirit is gone.
 I move my arms and legs and prance in a circle.
 I am his witness.
 I am his friend.
 I will start the story that we will tell for as long as we can.
 There are no devils now.
 Only the light of the morning.
 Only the sun sitting over us, so warm and steady and strong.
 I want to work and sweat today.
 I want to be of use.
 I will be a tool.
 I will be a tool for the world.
 I will wake them all.